-The project included the following work:
+The projects included the following work:

-- Seeding the sites with native Ontario plants, chosen in collaboration with the Canadian Wildlife Federation and local naturalists.
+- Seeding the sites with native Ontario plants, chosen in collaboration with the Canadian Wildlife Federation and local naturalists;

 - Adding woody debris.

 The University of Ottawa is monitoring both meadows to identify which pollinator species are using the restored habitats.
 We have seen monarchs and other pollinators, like solitary bees, feeding on newly seeded plants.